[UPDATED OCTOBER 2023]

 10 ways to keep your cat safe in the snow

-Cats are prone to sickness and injury in below freezing temperatures.
-Young kittens, elderly cats, and those with long-term illnesses are particularly at risk to diseases like hypothermia.
+Cats can be prone to sickness and injury in below-freezing temperatures.
+Young kittens, elderly cats and those with long-term illnesses are particularly at risk of conditions such as hypothermia.
 Check out these helpful hints to keep your cat safe and warm when it’s cold outside:

 - Create an outdoor retreat

-If you have a “catio”, or if you let your cat roam free in the wild, it’s important to create a safe haven where your feline friend can hide away from the snow and ice.
+If you have an outdoor cat, it’s important to create a safe haven where they can hide away from the snow and ice.
 This could be a small wooden box or your garden shed.
 A cardboard box covered in plastic sheeting will also do the trick.
 Either way, make sure there’s enough room for your cat to enter and exit.
-And try placing a blanket inside and bowl of water nearby.
+Place a blanket inside and a bowl of water nearby.
 This way, your cat can still enjoy being outside, but also have somewhere safe and cosy to relax in.

-If this is your kitten’s first winter – or just their first time seeing snow – consider accompanying them into the garden.
-This way, they’re safely tucked inside an enclosed space and you’re on hand to give them a helping paw if needed.
+If this is your kitten’s first winter – or just their first time seeing snow – consider accompanying them into the garden so you can keep an eye on them.

 Our top tip: If you’re letting your cat shelter in a shed or an outbuilding, keep the door wedged open so they don’t become trapped inside.